BuildCanada/CanadianStartupJobs/db/README.md

 # @canadian-startup-jobs/db

+Currently skeleton - feel free to throw this out and create a new one.
 Database package for the Canadian Startup Jobs monorepo.
 This package provides a shared Drizzle ORM connection to PostgreSQL that can be used across multiple services.

 ## Installation